-The first study is aimed to identify the impact of basic training for second graders of scientific drawings within the Palestinian curriculum and their attitudes towards science.
-The study sample consists of second graders in "Al-Ekhaa Islamic High School" in Bethlehem.
-The students are divided into two groups, as the research studies.
-The first one is experimental, which uses scientific drawings in the curriculum including images to train students.
+The first study aims to identify the impact of basic training using scientific drawings on high school students and their attitudes towards science within the Palestinian curriculum.
+The study sample consists of second-year students in Al-Ekhaa Islamic High School in Bethlehem.
+The students are divided into two groups for the research study.
+The first one is experimental, which uses scientific drawings as part of the curriculum, including images to train students.
 The semi-experimental approach is used twice.
-In this study, it uses an empirical test and questionnaire for science.
-The results of this study show that there are differences at the level of significance (0.05).
-The difference is between the average scores of the experimental group and the control group in the achievement for the benefit of the experimental group.
-The study did not find significant differences between the average scores of the experimental group, and the average scores of the control group in attitudes towards science due to the method of teaching (Zidan&ghareb, 2015) Another study for Palestinian curriculum is for Zidane's study that studies the effect of training second graders scientific graphics within Palestinian curriculum in their achievement and their tendency towards science.
+This study uses an empirical test and a questionnaire for science.
+The results of this study show a significant difference (0.05) between the average scores of the experimental group and of the control group on the achievement test in favor the experimental group.
+The study did not find significant differences between the average scores of the experimental group and the average scores of the control group in attitudes towards science due to the teaching method (Zidan and Ghareb, 2015).
+Another study involving the Palestinian curriculum is Zidane’s study, which examines the use of scientific graphics to teach high-school sophomores and how it impacts their achievement and motivation towards science.
 Two parts were selected to apply the study on, first the experimental group in which the normal way was used.
-Pictures were prepared for the students to let the students practice drawing.
+Pictures were prepared to let the students practice drawing.
 The researchers use the semi-experimental approach which has the former and the latter design.
 They also use a collective test and a questionnaire for science.
-Results show that there are differences between the grades of the experimental group (higher) and the control group (less).
-The study does not find any differences between the averages of the experimental group and the control group at the directions toward science which attributes to the teaching method (Zidan&ghareb, 2015)
+The results show differences between the grades of the experimental group (higher) and the control group (lower).
+The study does not find any differences between the averages of the experimental group and the control group at the directions toward science that could be attributed to the teaching method (Zidan and Ghareb, 2015).

-The study of Miyari (2014) shows the extent of achieving the objectives of the educational process for 1948 Arabs.
+The study by Miyari (2014) shows the extent to which the objectives of the educational process have been achieved for 1948 Arabs.
 The researcher clarifies that the Arab community is the original community in the country, and it needs to know a lot about its homeland.
-However, since the curriculum is designed by Israelis, and with the attempts of the Arab Commission for Education to develop educational goals for these curricula, these goals are still not achievable.
-As a result of the obstacles set by the Israeli Ministry of Education in preventing Arabs from building their own curriculum, which allows Arabs to set goals, in which their children are educated about their homeland and their rights in the land (Pp. 16-19).
+However, since the curriculum is designed by Israelis, these goals have yet to be achieved despite the Arab Commission for Education’s attempts to develop educational goals for these curricula.
+As a result of the obstacles created by the Israeli Ministry of Education, Arabs are prevented from building their own curriculum and setting the goal for their children to be educated about their homeland and their rights in the land (p.
+16-19).
 The researcher explained that there is a strong hatred towards the Arabs by the Jews.
-This came as a result for the goals that are set in the Israeli curriculum that aimed at dealing with Arab as a minority who don’t have the right to stand for election or to be part of a democratic procedure in education, labor and health (pp. 20-21).
-He concluded that achieving the goals of the Arab educational process needs pursuance and a committee that works to achieve these goals with the assist of relevant bodies in the Israeli educational institution following the principle of the right of Arabs in a private education as they desire.
-(Miari, 2014)
+This came as a result of the policies established in the Israeli curriculum that deal with Arabs as a minority who do not have the right to stand for election or to be part of a democratic procedure in education, labor and health (pp. 20-21).
+He concluded that the Arab educational process must be pursued with a committee that works to achieve these goals with the assistance of relevant bodies in the Israeli educational institution, following the principle of Arabs’ right to a private education as they desire (Miari, 2014).